Health insurance coverage for international students

 - Expat & Co Student Insurance (ask for “DE-Sonderklausel”)

 Please contact a German statutory health insurance company and establish your insurance status in Germany.
-The health insurance company will aks you for the University Number, which is H 0002978.
 Then they automatically report your status to the University.
 If you are privately insured, please contact a statutory health insurance company so that they can send a report on your exemption to us.
-Without this electronic notification of health insurance enrolment is not possible!
+Without this electronic notification of German statutory health insurance (M-10 report) enrolment is not possible!

 Doctoral students are exempt from this electronic health insurance notification and are not required to provide proof of health insurance for enrolment.